McKenzie Milton

-McKenzie Milton (born October 10, 1997) is an American college football coach who is the quarterbacks coach for the UCF Knights.
-He was formerly an offensive analyst for the Tennessee Volunteers from 2023 to 2024.
-Born in Kapolei, Hawaii, Milton began his football career as a quarterback for UCF and Florida State.
+McKenzie Milton (born October 10, 1997) is an American college football coach and former player who is the quarterbacks coach for the UCF Knights.
+He was an offensive analyst for the Tennessee Volunteers from 2023 to 2024.
+Born in Kapolei, Hawaii, Milton began his playing career as a quarterback for UCF and the Florida State Seminoles.
 Following a severe knee injury during the 2018 season at UCF, Milton transferred to Florida State in 2021 and finished his playing career with the Seminoles, before joining former UCF coach Josh Heupel at Tennessee as an offensive analyst.

 College career

 UCF

 Milton was a three-star dual-threat quarterback from Mililani High School in Mililani, Hawaii.
-He chose UCF because of new head coach Scott Frost, the former offensive coordinator of Heisman winning quarterback Marcus Mariota, whom Milton had idolized in high school.
+He chose the University of Central Florida because of new head coach Scott Frost, the former offensive coordinator of Heisman winning quarterback Marcus Mariota, whom Milton had idolized in high school.
 Milton started 10 games his freshman year leading the Knights to a 6–6 regular season record and an appearance in the Cure Bowl.
 The previous year, the Knights had gone 0–12.
 In his Sophomore year, Milton led the Knights to a 12–0 regular season record, winning the AAC and eventually the Peach Bowl against the SEC runner-up Auburn Tigers.
 Milton was named the AAC offensive player of the year.
 Milton was named one of the finalists for the 2017 Heisman Trophy and placed 8th in voting.
 Milton was named the offensive MVP in the 2018 Peach Bowl, Milton threw for two touchdowns and went 13/18 in the second half.
 He ended the game 16 of 35 with 242 yards, 2 touchdowns and no interceptions.
 Milton also excelled with his legs, picking up 116 yards on the ground and scoring a touchdown, which led all UCF rushers.
 This was UCF's first ever Peach Bowl win, and second New Year's Six win in four years.
 Following the game, the Knights were ranked #1 in an NCAA recognized poll and the school was therefore entitled to claim a national championship.
 (Note: UCF claims a national championship for the 2017 season, and the team was ranked number 1 by the Colley Matrix, an NCAA-recognized selector of national champions.)